Hodge modules and Singular Hermitian Metrics: Proofs

-In this section, we would like to prove Corollary \ref{cor:L2sections}.
-Let $X$ be a complex manifold and let $D$ be an arbitrary divisor.
-Let $(E,h)$ be a holomorphic vector bundle on $X\setminus D$ with a smooth Hermitian metric.
-A section $\sigma$ of $E$ is said to be \textit{locally $L^2$ near $D$} if for any point in $D$, there exists a coordinate neighborhood $U$ such that $\abs{\sigma}_h^2$ is integrable with respect to the standard Lebesgue measure on $U$.
+In this section, we prove the second half of Theorem \ref{thm:main}.
+We work with Set-up \ref{setup for the proof}.
+Let $j:X\setminus D\to X$ to be the open embedding.
+Denote $\mathcal{F}$ to be the subsheaf of $j_{\ast}(F^q\cV)$ consisting of sections $\sigma$ of $F^q\cV$ which are locally $L^2$ near $D$.
+This means that for any point in $D$, there exists a coordinate neighborhood $U$ such that $\abs{\sigma}_h^2$ is integrable on $U\setminus D$ with respect to the standard Lebesgue measure on $U$.
+Recall that $\cM$ is the Hodge module on $X$ associated to $\cV$.
+In \S \ref{sec:first half}, we have proved that $\mathcal{F} \subseteq F_{-q}\cM$.
+It suffices to show